 Flex space is an increasingly popular trend in commercial real estate construction, but what exactly does it mean?

 Flex space is at its core a flexible, lightly zoned space that can be used for multiple purposes and typically has a combination of industrial and retail or office space.
 Combining these mixed uses has become a new art form.
-Thoughtfully designing and planning flex spaces with both beauty and function in mind to meet your company’s specific needs is something we excel in at Rubicon Contractors.
+Thoughtfully designing and planning these spaces with both beauty and function in mind to meet your company’s specific needs is something we excel in at Rubicon.

 Many flex spaces begin with a large, open warehouse or industrial space that is then designed to include any office or retail needs of the business.
 A wide variety of industries in Utah and the Intermountain West can benefit from a well-designed flexible facility including energy and natural resource companies, retailers, suppliers, and those specializing in manufacturing and distribution.